-MatrixOne is a future-oriented hyperconverged cloud & edge native DBMS that supports transactional, analytical, and streaming workload with a simplified and distributed database engine, across multiple data centers, clouds, edges, and other heterogenous infrastructures.
-The all-in-one architecture of MatrixOne will significantly simplify database management and maintenance, creating a single database that can serve multiple data applications.
+MatrixOne is a future-oriented hyperconverged cloud & edge native DBMS that supports transactional, analytical, and streaming workload with a simplified and distributed database engine, across multiple datacenters, clouds, edges and other heterogenous infrastructures.
+The all-in-one architecture of MatrixOne will significantly simplify database management and maintenance, single database can serve multiple data applications.
 For information about MatrixOne, you can see MatrixOne Introduction.

 - Where can I apply MatrxOne?

-MatrixOne provides users with HTAP services to support hybrid workloads.
-It can be used to build data warehouse or data platforms.
+MatrixOne provides users with HTAP services to support hybrid workloads, it can be used to build data warehouse or data platform.

 - Is MatrixOne based on MySQL or some other database?

-MatrixOne is a completely redesigned database.
-It's compatible with part of MySQL syntax and semantics.
-We are currently working to support more database semantics such as PostgreSQL, Hive, Clickhouse, since we intend to develop MatrixOne as a hyperconverged database.
+MatrixOne is a totally redesigned database.
+It's compatible with part of MySQL syntax and semantics, and we are working to support more database semantics such as PostgreSQL, Hive, Clickhouse, as we intend to develop MatrixOne as a hyperconverged database.

-To learn more about the compatibility with MySQL, you can visit MySQL-Compatibility.
+About the compatibility with MySQL, you can see MySQL-Compatibility.

-Currently, the primary programming language used for our programming in Golang.
+Currently, the primary programming language used for our codes is Golang.